"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 PRTG Manual: System Requirements

-- Operating system Microsoft Windows XP, Windows 2003 SP1 or later, Windows 2008 R2, Windows 7, 8, or Server 2012 (all 32-bit or 64-bit).
-You can also use Windows Vista or 2008 R1, but we recommend not using these systems, because there are known performance issues related to them.
+- Operating systems Microsoft Windows Server 2012 R2 (recommended), Windows Server 2012, Windows 8.1, Windows 8, Windows 7, and Windows 2008 R2 (all 32-bit or 64-bit) are officially supported.
+You can also use Windows Vista or Windows 2008, but we recommend that you don't use these systems, because there are known performance issues related to them.

 - Web browser to access the web interface.
 The following browsers are supported: